zzeneg/qmk-hid-host/README.md

         `./qmk-hid-host -c ~/Downloads/macos/qmk-hid-host.json`

 5. If you `qmk-hid-host` stuck at `Waiting for keyboard...` there are two common mistakes:
-   1. You're wrong with productId in your config
+   1. You're wrong with productId in your config.
+Check `qmk-hid-host -p`
    2. Close Vial app and try again

 ## Development